ashakhatri007/CeptreDocs/pages/Examples/BlocksWorld.md

     ![image](https://user-images.githubusercontent.com/42487202/155249623-211bf792-27e0-49b0-8ec4-2749da0727e2.png)

 4. `Place a block on another block` - The arm must be holding the block and the destination block must be clear.
-Afterwards, the arm is free and no longer holding the block.
+Afterward, the arm is free and no longer holding the block.
 The destination block is no longer clear.
 The block that was being held is on the destination block and is clear.

     | LHS (Pre-conditions) | RHS (Added Effects) |
     | -------------------- | ------------------- |